 3 School is going through a renovation or has completed renovation in the current school year.
+2 School is currently adding or removing instructional or special education programs.

-1 School is a general education school and an AAP center.
+5 School does not follow the typical pyramid feeder pattern + School is a general education school and an AAP center.